Please read this policy carefully to understand how we collect, use and store your personal data.

 If you join Kaya through a third party organisations' portal, they will be able to access your personal information and learning history and will also be able to assign specific courses to you for your completion.
 You can join a portal by either using the third party organisation's branded login page, through the organisation's Single-Sign-On Solution (SSO), or on request to a portal administrator.

 Please note that some third party providers are based in countries outside of the European Union whose laws may not provide the same level of data protection.

-We disclose this information on the basis of your consent.
-When joining a course or a portal that is administered by a third party, the third party’s involvement will be made clear and you will have the option to continue using Kaya without joining that course or portal.
-Please note that you can withdraw that consent at any time in the manner set out below.
+When joining a course or a portal that is administered by a third party, the third party’s involvement will be made clear and if you are already registered on Kaya you will have the option to continue using Kaya without joining that course or portal..

 Learning Pool (https://learningpool.com/), Derry, UK – provision of data analysis services

-All the Academy’s third party suppliers are contractually obliged to abide by UK law in the processing and storage of your data, which includes compliance with the General Data Protection Regulation of the European Union.
+All our third party suppliers are contractually obliged to abide by UK law in the processing and storage of your data, which includes compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation.

-We will hold your personal information on our systems for as long as is necessary for the relevant activity or as long as is set out in any relevant agreement you enter into with the Academy (including, but not limited to, any Terms and Conditions for the site).
+We will hold your personal data on our systems in accordance with our retention policies and for as long as is necessary for the relevant activity or as long as is set out in any relevant agreement you enter into with us.

 We take appropriate physical, electronic and managerial measures to ensure that we keep your information secure, accurate and up to date, and that we only keep it as long as is reasonable and necessary.